RiccardoFoglio/Obsidian-Vault/Computer Architecture/Instruction-Level Parallelism.md

 ### Data Dependencies
 Instruction *i* is data dependent on instruction *j* if either of the following conditions hold:
-- instruction i procuses a result that is used by instruction j
+- instruction i produces a result that is used by instruction j
-- instruction *j* i data dependent on instruction *k*, and instruction *k* is data dependent on instruction *i*
+- instruction *j* is data dependent on instruction *k*, and instruction *k* is data dependent on instruction *i*
 ### Name Dependencies
 Name dependency occurs when two instructions refer to the same register or memory location (name) but there is no flow of data associated to the name